Almost seven months after it debuted, Samsung reckons that its Galaxy Fold is ready to hit the shelves. Again.

 The Samsung Galaxy Fold has had a troubled birth.
 As soon as it was announced alongside the Samsung Galaxy S10 family, Huawei lifted the covers on its own folding phone — the Mate X. Then, in a rush to be the first to market, Samsung sent out review samples to select journalists – only for these samples to break in the most embarrassing fashion possible.

 Samsung rolled back the Fold's release date and urgently addressed the issues.
-Now, we've had hands-on time with the supposedly fixed Samsung Galaxy Fold at the IFA trade show in Berlin.
+The South Korean company has since started to sell the phone in its native market as well as in the UK — it's also slated for a US release on September 27.
+It'll cost $1,980 when it goes on sale in the US.
+We've had hands-on time with the supposedly fixed Samsung Galaxy Fold at the IFA trade show in Berlin.
 So, is it the phone of the future, or a folding false dawn?

 Samsung Galaxy Fold Hands-On

 During IFA, we visited Samsung's enormous exhibition to take a look at its new products.

 Unsurprisingly, there was a bit of a line to get a look at the Galaxy Fold — in fact, we had to queue for about twenty minutes to get a look.

 However, after our brief wait, we were able to get our mitts on the fold.
 Initially, the booth attendant took us through the hinge mechanism and how to properly open and close the device.

 Then, it was our turn.
 You open and close the Fold in the same way that you open and close a book.
 However, it's incredibly unlikely that you've ever held a book worth as much as the Fold.
 We don't tend to get nervous with expensive tech here at Tech.co, but the alien nature of the folding mechanism (and the amount of people surrounding us) put us on edge a little.

 So, let's dive-in and unpack the Fold as a device.